It follows the Brockmans, a family of five, who live somewhere in West London (ages are of as the final series):

-Pete (Hugh Dennis) - father, a teacher.
+- Pete (Hugh Dennis) - father, a teacher.

-Sue (Claire Skinner) - mother, part time PA.
+- Sue (Claire Skinner) - mother, part time PA.

-Ben (Daniel Roche) - younger son at 13, pathological liar with a new-found interest in psychology.
+- Ben (Daniel Roche) - younger son at 13, pathological liar with a new-found interest in psychology.

-Karen (Ramona Marquez) - disturbingly inquisitive 11 year old, who has trouble making friends due to her superiority complex.
+- Karen (Ramona Marquez) - disturbingly inquisitive 11 year old, who has trouble making friends due to her superiority complex.

 The show is semi-improvised, with the kids being given the basic outline and then going from there.
 Not to be confused with the Super Solvers game of the same name.

 This show contains examples of:

 And That Little Girl Was Me: Subverted in "The Chinese Horde", where Karen is called to the headmistress's office:Headmistress: You know, Karen, I once knew a little girl like you.
 A long, long time ago.
-She was clever, she had lots of opinions, which she loved to share, she thought she was the center of the universe and she didn't think the rules should apply to her.
+She was clever, she had lots of opinions, which she loved to share, she thought she was the centre of the universe and she didn't think the rules should apply to her.
 And do you know what happened to that strong-willed little girl?